Svendsen991/EMpython/README.md

           > find_GAMMA_ZLZ0(Z_L, Z_0)

-    3. #### Find standing wave ratio (SWR) with reflection coefficient.
-Ulaby s.
-94 and Z_0.
-Ulaby s.
-90

-        - Plane-wave case

-          > find_SWR_GAMMA(GAMMA)

-    4. #### Find Z_L with reflection coefficient and Z_0.
+    3. #### Find Z_L with reflection coefficient and Z_0.
 Ulaby s.
 90 If GAMMA is on polar form, pol needs to be True and GAMMA is magnitude and angle is angle. deg needs to be True if angle is in degrees.

         - Plane-wave case